-Monitoring your budget closely when you are a low income family can make the difference between having enough money to get to the end of the month or running out 5 days before.
+Monitoring your budget closely when you are a low income family can make the difference between having enough cash to get to the end of the month or running out 5 days before.

 In families the purpose of a budget is to get everyone on the same financial page, or at least have a better understanding of where each other are when it comes to your dough and how you spend it.

-These are the benefits to families that budgeting can bring.
+These are the benefits to families that the process of budgeting can bring.

 Eliminates arguments about money

-Money is one of the biggest causes of divorce and often at the core is the fact that these couples have not spoken about money in a long time.
+Money is one of the biggest causes of divorce and often at the core is the fact that these couples have not spoken about their finances in a long time.

-Talking about your budget, managing it together and reviewing expenditure are great ways to get more comfortable with money chats.
+Talking about your budget, managing it together and reviewing expenditure needs to happen to get more comfortable with money chats.